s-0-p-h-i-a/ICE_Engine_Simulation/README.md

 	- RPM calculation: Hall sensor + standard servo with magnet for reference edge generation
 	- Plotter display: system data telemetry
 - v0 fully functional, v1 WIP

+---
+## Scope & Design Boundaries

+This project is intentionally not a physically accurate engine model or a production-grade ECU implementation.

+Several design choices differ from real engines and ECUs on purpose, in order to focus on specific learning objectives:

+- The “flywheel” is servo-driven and mechanically unrealistic, but deliberately chosen to generate clean, controllable edge signals for RPM measurement and timing logic.
+- Hardware complexity is kept minimal to prioritise understanding signal flow, state handling, and module interaction over component realism.
+- Timing, actuation, and sensing are simplified to allow step-by-step validation and debugging without relying on large external libraries.
+- Safety-critical, real-time, and performance constraints of production ECUs are out of scope for this prototype.

+The goal is to explore system structure, data flow, and incremental integration of engine-related sub-systems, while building a foundation for more realistic models and hardware in future iterations.